Card Flick

 BestMagic says...

-The Card Flick is a ninja-like move that’s perfect for adding a moment of visual magic to any card routine.
-It’s all about the flicking motion and timing—not a complex move, but one that looks incredible when performed with confidence.
+The Card Flick is a visual flourish that makes a card fly out of the deck dramatically.
+It does not require advanced sleight of hand, making it accessible for beginners. [...]
+It's all about the flicking motion and timing—not a complex move, but one that looks incredible when performed with confidence.

 JosepVidalMagic says...

-The Card Flick is a quick, sharp motion that sends the card spinning off the fingers, adding visual flair to routines.
-Focus on smooth, deliberate motions for clean execution.
+The Card Flick is a quick, sharp motion that sends the card spinning off the fingers.
+These flourishes require no advanced sleight-of-hand and are perfect for adding a touch of visual flair to card magic routines.

 MurphysMagicSupplies says...

-Ashley Goodwin demonstrated a card flick, adding a touch of magic to the community event, highlighting its engaging and performative nature.
+Ashley Goodwin demonstrated a card flick, adding a touch of magic to the proceedings.
+The video highlighted the importance of connecting with the audience and creating a fun, engaging atmosphere.

 Tutorial videos